Some 300 local law enforcement agencies statewide are joining forces between February and early March for 2024’s Texas

 If you have active arrest warrants on old, unpaid citations, you’ve likely been notified, via mail or telephone.

 You’ve been advised to contact a municipal, JP, or county court and encouraged to pay off outstanding fines, during a deceptively titled “grace period.”

 Don’t be fooled.

-Simply paying a fine (even if it is reduced or court costs are waived) to resolve a citation means it WILL go to your driving record.
+Simply paying a fine (even if it is reduced or court costs are waived) to resolve a citation means it WILL go to your driving record as a conviction.

 If you pay off a fine (or apply jail time served credit) associated with a citation for a moving violation you will have a conviction on your driving record.